josielborges/llama-index-study/README.md

 * Specifying the sequence of actions between modules in a Query Pipeline
 * Testing and observing step-by-step module operation in a query pipeline

+#### Lesson 4
+* Using Gradio to develop interactive web applications in Python
+* Integrating SQL query assistants with a chat interface using Gradio
+* Using Hugging Face Spaces to host and share interactive web applications
+* Protecting sensitive information using variables and secrets in Hugging Face Spaces

 ## 🔍 Explored Features

 - Document and database indexing with LlamaIndex